The Micropalaeontological Society: Publications

 The society produces the Newsletter of Micropalaeontology twice a year.
-In 1982 the association initiated its serial journal, the Journal of Micropalaeontology.
+In 1982, the association initiated its serial journal, the Journal of Micropalaeontology.
 Between 1982 and 1983, one issue per year was produced; this was increased to two parts per annum in 1984.
-The journal i now fully open access, and is currently published by Copernicus Publication.
+The journal is now fully open access, and is currently published by Copernicus Publication.
 Prior to this the society published occasional publications such as stratigraphical atlases of individual microfossil groups and conference proceedings and the Stereo Atlas of Ostracod Shells (published 1973–1998).
-In 2003 the society changed the publication model from essentially self-publishing to using the Geological Society Publishing House (GSPH) for all matters associated with production and distribution.
-The GSPH now produces all the society Special Publications.
-To date, there have been 6 Micropalaeontology Special Publications produced with the GSPH:
+The Geological Society Publishing House (GSPH) has traditionally published TMS Special Publications.
+Micropalaeontology Special Publications currently include: